hrtywhy/Calculator/README.md

 </p>

 ## Introduction
-To fulfill the final project in our college, we work together to create a calculator simple program with C++ based on GUI
+To fulfill the final project in our college, we work and build together to create a calculator simple program with C++ based on GUI

 ## How to Edit
 Edit in <b>testis</b> folder and <b>form1.h</b> file